Trainwreck (album): Tracks

 Shultz said in "Introducing", a character called The Doctor is "recording notes about The Patient following one of a few hospital releases granted to him".
 The Doctor diagnosing him with catatonia, dementia and depression.
 The Patient's first line on the album sees him describing that his hospital ID bracelet was the only proof of his existence.
 From "Dreaming" onwards, The Patient serves in the lead role, as the listener "follow[s] his attempts at recreating the aforementioned song", according to Shultz.
 "Waking" is a power pop song, complete with a Moog synthesizer.
-"Medicating", which recalls the work of Sunny Day Real Estate, sees The Patient attempting to convince The Doctor that is mentally stable for hospital release.
+"Medicating", which recalls the work of Sunny Day Real Estate, sees The Patient attempting to convince The Doctor that he is mentally stable for hospital release.

 Shultz said "Purging" features the majority of the "remaining screaming left in the band's system; if they're trying to convey The Patient's actual state of mind".
 Later in the album, The Patient is infected from a disease that he contracted from factory machinery.
 Dupuy's part as the wife appears in the Bright Eyes and Denali-indebted "Relapsing", where The Patient thinks he can hear her voice in his head.
 Peter Gaston of Spin referred to the song as a "Warped Tour-ready version of Fleetwood Mac" due to the vocal interplay between the pair.
 The other occurrence is in "Disintegrating", where she persuades The Patient that the only away to stop the song in his head is with the death of The Doctor.
 The Doctor makes a reappearance for the album's final track, "Dying".